5 Fatal Autoimmune Diseases To Know About

 In multiple sclerosis, the overactive immune system damages the covering layer of nerves in the brain and spinal cord.
 It can cause muscle weakness, vision problems, and loss of balance.
 MS commonly affects people aged between 20 and 30, and women are more likely to get affected than men.
 It is one of the common causes of disability in younger adults.

 Although multiple sclerosis itself is not fatal, severe MS can cause complications due to chest or bladder infections and swallowing difficulties.
-Disease-modifying therapies, corticosteroids, and counseling can help manage symptoms.
-With advancements in the treatment, many people with this condition can lead productive lives now.
+Disease-modifying therapies, corticosteroids, and counselling can help manage symptoms.
+With advancements in treatment, many people with this condition can lead productive lives now.

 4. Lupus